2. Set up Linodes

 6. Duplicate your Apache2 configuration

 This tutorial isn't intended for complex sites that integrate detailed databases or file systems.
-It offers an example of a basic Akamai cloud computing environment using Linodes to store a simple, secure site for delivery through the Akamai CDN.
+It offers an example of a basic Akamai cloud computing environment using Linode instances to store a simple, secure site for delivery through the Akamai CDN.

-With a LAMP stack set up on your Linodes, you essentially have a "blank canvas" you can use to house your website.
+The LAMP stack set up on your Linodes essentially creates a "blank canvas".
+This can be used to either build a new site or house your existing one.

 Create a new basic site

-You could develop your site, directly on your primary Linode using PHP, MySQL as your database, and Apache2 as your web server.
+You could develop your site directly on your primary Linode using PHP, MySQL for your database, and Apache2 as your web server.
 See the relevant product's documentation for details on their use.

 Move your existing basic site

-If you already have a simple site, you could migrate it to your primary Linode.
+If you already have a simple site, you can migrate it to your primary Linode.
 With your Linodes deployed and LAMP installed, you'd need to:

 -